 Owner Investment in the Island

-This investment has gone into improvements to the island’s infrastructure, services and amenities, including the airport, Golf Club, private resort, Yacht Club and marina.
+This investment has delivered significant improvements to infrastructure, services and amenities, including the airport, Hamilton Island Golf Club, Yacht Club, marina and resort accommodation.

 A Controlled Market